Lincoln School for Nurses

-The Lincoln School for Nurses, also known as Lincoln Hospital and Nursing Home School for Nurses, and Lincoln Hospital School of Nursing, was the first nursing school for African-American women in New York City.
+The Lincoln School for Nurses, also known as Lincoln Hospital and Nursing Home School for Nurses and Lincoln Hospital School of Nursing, was the first nursing school for African-American women in New York City.
 It existed from 1898 to 1961.
 It was founded by Lincoln Hospital (then named The Home for the Colored Aged) in Manhattan.
-The hospital and nursing school, moved to 141st Street, between Concord Avenue and Southern Boulevard in Mott Haven, the South Bronx, after 1899.
+The hospital and nursing school moved to 141st Street, between Concord Avenue and Southern Boulevard in Mott Haven, the South Bronx, after 1899.

 History

 Lincoln Hospital and Nursing Home circa 1915.

-The Lincoln School School for Nurses was the first and only nursing school for African-American women in New York City, until the municipally funded Harlem Hospital School of Nursing was established in 1923.
-The Lincoln School School for Nurses' first graduating class was in 1900, with a total of six graduates.
+The Lincoln School for Nurses was the first and only nursing school for African-American women in New York City, until the municipally funded Harlem Hospital School of Nursing was established in 1923.
+The Lincoln School for Nurses' first graduating class was in 1900, with a total of six graduates.
 From 1906 to 1923 Adah Belle Thoms, a 1905 graduate, served as acting director.
-In 1908, she, along with Martha Minerva Franklin, and Mary Eliza Mahoney, organized the first meeting of the National Association of Colored Graduate Nurses, which was sponsored by the Lincoln School for Nurses Alumnae Association.
+In 1908, she, along with Martha Minerva Franklin and Mary Eliza Mahoney, organized the first meeting of the National Association of Colored Graduate Nurses, which was sponsored by the Lincoln School for Nurses Alumnae Association.

-The 1914 demographics of the hospital and nursing school has been reported as: the hospital patients were primarily white; the nursing home patients were primarily black; the doctors were white males; and the nurses and nursing students were black females.
+The 1914 demographics of the hospital and nursing school have been reported as follows: the hospital patients were primarily white; the nursing home patients were primarily black; the doctors were white males; and the nurses and nursing students were black females.

-In 1928 Isabel Maitland Stewart directed the first university-sponsored studies in nursing using a research team approach.
+In 1928, Isabel Maitland Stewart directed the first university-sponsored nursing studies using a research team approach.
 What made the survey unique was that it focused on both the nursing process and results of care in terms of patient comfort and safety.